Handicraft Museum Deggendorf

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• Information for orientation is available in written form.
+• Information is not available in Braille or prismatic writing.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• An outgoing emergency call in the elevator is confirmed acoustically, e.g. by an intercom system.
+• An outgoing emergency call in the elevator is only confirmed acoustically.
+Alternatively, stairs are available.

 Some information on accessibility are listed below.
 For detailed information please see the evaluation report.

-• Name or logo of the business/facility is clearly visible from the outside.
+• The name of the museum is clearly recognizable from the outside.

 Address & contact